-Special Tu B’Shvat Seder Celebration is at 10:00 AM on Sunday, January 31.
-Enjoy a fun and educational event!
-Here is the link: Click Here to Join Tu B’Shvat Seder
+A Special Tu B’Shvat Seder Celebration was held on Sunday, January 28.
+It was a fun and very educational event!

 This holiday is celebrated in the midst of the rainy season (late January or early February).
 It was originally a holiday with halakhic (Jewish legal) significance, as it was used to mark the age of a tree for the purpose of harvesting and tithing its fruit – tithes that were given to the priests who served in the Temple and did not own any land.